-According to a survey released by Restaurant Owner, the median cost to open a bar or tavern is $425,500, with the lowest being approximately $275,500 and the highest being $650,500.
-The survey also found was that it takes the average bar or tavern around six months to become profitable, so if you’re looking to open one, you’ll need roughly six months of runway funding to give yourself a fighting chance.
+According to a survey released by Restaurant Owner, the median cost to open a bar or tavern is $425,500, with the lowest being $275,500 and the highest being $650,500.
+The survey also found that it takes the average bar six months to become profitable, so if you’re looking to open one, you’ll need roughly six months of runway funding to give yourself a fighting chance.
 In breaking down their findings, Restaurant Owner noted that:

 - The average cost to open came out to $124 per square foot, or $2,710 per seat.